 If you are based in the capital check out my Sustainable Day Out in Dublin for a list of fabulous craft stores.

-And for the knitter in your life take a look at my post on Knitting
+And for the knitter in your life take a look at my article on Knitting

 It’s not cheap but products from the company Gomi have a certain recycled chic that’s often missing from recycled goods.
 They’ve sold this speaker in the past and now have a portable charger made from recycled plastic and waste batteries available.